Pokemon Diamond Adventure - The one that started it all and really got Devin his name.

 He spends a while going on about how surprised he is at only having one death so far at the start of Part 29 of the Platinum Nuzlocke.
 Naturally he gets his second death in that very part.

 In Episode 42 of the Black Wedlocke (the finale), Turkey, after surviving a critical hit from N's Carracosta at 1 HP, and a critical Psychic from Ghetsis's Cofagrigus at 2 HP, and he's facing Ghetsis's Bouffalant, as it is using Rest: "Turkey, I can't believe what a bro you are!".
-No more than two seconds later, he ends up dying to a crit Head Charge.
+No more than two or three seconds later, he ends up dying to a crit Head Charge.
 Cue silence.

 The Reveal: Sort of.
 He had plenty of videos where he did show his face on his channel before he started doing playthroughs.
 But after the reboot of his channel, they since have become unviewable.
 As such, newer fans took his face shown on an announcement video to be this.